5 Pretty Baby/Dog Proofing Design Tips

 Yellow Brick Home has the best puppy/baby gate inspiration.
 I love the amount of dog inspiration they include on their blog!
 If you're a crazy dog lady like me you'll love their projects so much.

+For furniture in your kid dedicated spaces such as their bedrooms or playroom, I’d focus on purchasing furniture that will last.
 Furniture designed for kids is so expensive and often not ascetically pleasing.
 Instead of spending a lot purchasing a short-term kids dining or art table, consider investing in an end table that matches the rest of your home.
 Once they outgrow the table, you can reuse it another room.

 3. SAFETY LOCKS